agarnung/agarnung.github.io/_posts/2025-01-30-conformal-prediction.md

 The approach is flexible, model-agnostic, and works across various scenarios.
 It uses calibration data, non-conformity measures, and prediction intervals to ensure reliable predictions, with specified confidence levels (e.g., 95%).
 However, challenges include ensuring proper calibration across different datasets and accounting for the assumption of interchangeability in the data.

-Conformal prediction is particularly useful in high-stakes fields, offering a clearer understanding of prediction limits and helping make more informed decisions.

-Let’s look at two example frameworks...
+Let’s look at two exemplar frameworks...

 ### Classification Example